rehmatworks/bbup/README.md

 bbup --configure
 ```

 You can add as many buckets as you want.
+Beware that app keys are stored in plain text, so don't use this software on a shared computer.

 ### Upload Remote Files
 Upload a remote file to the default bucket: